 IN-HOUSE DIAGNOSTIC LABORATORY

-Recently outfitted with new state of the art equipment, our in house lab permits rapid in-house evaluation of many critical blood values when timing may be crucial or for the convenience of rapid results.
+Our in-house lab permits rapid in-house evaluation of many critical blood values when timing may be crucial or for the convenience of rapid results.

 *IDEXX VET LAB STATION